Prepare for submission

 Students may also choose to merge their creative and critical components, as in ficto-critical writing or essay films.
 In this case, you still have to include an explicit critical analysis in written form.
 Its length is based on Faculty expectations but is often 25,000 words for an MPhil thesis and 50,000 words for a PhD thesis.

-For further information on theses with creative components, see Schedule 5 in the HDR Thesis Preparation, Submission and Examination Policy and the Examiner Guidelines [PDF 202KB].
+For further information on theses with creative components, see the GR Thesis Preparation, Submission and Examination Policy.

 The research project undertaken in the MRes is intended as a gateway to your PhD or MPhil project.
 However, the MRes thesis does not form part of your MPhil or PhD directly but works to help you better understand your research area and demonstrate your research ability.